openFuelCell2/openFuelCell2/README.md

 - [Oct.
 2020] A new branch for openFOAM-ESI
   > The majority part of this update was conducted by Mr. Steffen Hess.
 The code is able to compile in the OpenFOAM-ESI environment.
+- [Nov.
+2020] The new branch for openFOAM-ESI
+  > Some bugs were found and fixed:
+    1. The compiling sequence.
+    2. The locations of gravity fields, g.
+The files "g" move to constant/.
+    3. The functionObjects library is missing.
+    4. Remove some warnings: apply new functions in OpenFOAM-ESI.

 ## Computational domains